In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 current working directory is pointed to the appropriate folder on your

-hard drive (use setwd()
+hard drive (use getwd()

-download.file(url = "https://raw.githubusercontent.com/crd150/data/master/lab5files.zip", destfile = "lab5files.zip")
+download.file(url = "https://raw.githubusercontent.com/crd150/data/master/lab5files.zip",

 If you are having problems with the above code, I also uploaded the zip file on Canvas in the Week 5 Lab folder.
 To manually unzip zipped files on a Mac, check here.
 For Windows, check here.

-After unzipping the folder, you should see SacramentoCountyTracts, Parks and californiatractsrace files in your current working directory.
+After unzipping the folder, you should see SacramentoCountyTracts, Parks and californiatractsrace files in your current working directory folder.
 Note that the shapefile is actually not a single file but is represented by multiple files.
 For SacramentoCountyTracts, you should see four files named SacramentoCountyTracts with shp, dbf, prj, and shx extensions.
 These files are all connected to one another, so don’t manually alter these files.
 Only open and alter these files in R. Moreover, if you want to remove a shapefile from your hard drive, delete all the associated files not just one.
 For Parks, you will see five associated files.
 We will bring in the non-spatial data file californiatractsrace.csv a little later.

 Make sure your working directory is now pointed to the